mach-composer/mach-composer-cli/docs/src/topics/components/index.md

 ## Terraform module

-The component must be able to instruct MACH wat resources to create in the cloud infrastructure.
+The component must be able to instruct MACH Composer wat resources to create in the cloud infrastructure.
 This is done by providing the necessary Terraform module files in the component.

 !!! tip ""
-      A good practise usually is to place all Terraform files in a single `terraform/` directory and reference that in your MACH configuration.
+      A good practise usually is to place all Terraform files in a single `terraform/` directory and reference that in your MACH Composer configuration.